Compound Interest Calculator

 Where:

-A = the future value of initial amount
+- A = the future value of the initial amount

-r = the annual interest rate as decimal number
+- r = the annual interest rate as a decimal number

-t = the number of years the money is invested for.
-(If you wish for shorter period you can substitute 1/12 for one month)
+- t = the number of years the money is invested.
+(If you wish for a shorter period, you can substitute 1/12 for one month)

-According to the above formula the future value depends on:
+According to the above formula, the future value depends on the following:

 Using this interest calculator